harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 ## Review execution steps

 In **Execution**, Harness automatically adds a few common PR pipeline steps.
-These steps and other PR pipeline steps, are described below.
+These steps and other PR pipeline steps, are briefly described below.

 :::note